SangResidata/SupplyChain-Dashboard-Manufacture/README.md

-# SupPlychain-dashboard-manufacturing
-Study Case Repository about Supply Chain Management in Manufacturing.
+# Supllychain-dashboard-manufacturing StudyCase Repository about SSupplyChain Management in Manufacturing.

 -----